 Nance Jr: “Just be yourself.
 There are always going to be people who are comparing you to your dad, but there’s only ever going to be one you.
 Just be yourself and embrace who you are.”

-Longform, Business, Coaching, Doc Rivers, Evergreen, Featured, Larry Nance, Top, Andrew Wiggins, Arvydas Sabonis, Austin Rivers, Dell Curry, Devin Booker, Domantas Sabonis, Garrett Temple, Gerald Henderson, Glenn Robinson, Glenn Robinson III, Jabari Parker, Jae Crowder, James Silas, Jerami Grant, Jerian Grant, Justise Winslow, Klay Thompson, Kobe Bryant, Larry Nance, Larry Nance Jr, Mitchell Wiggins, Mychal Thompson, Seth Curry, Stephen Curry, Tim Hardaway, Tim Hardaway Jr, Xavier Silas, Cleveland Cavaliers, Golden State Warriors, Los Angeles Lakers, Philadelphia 76ers, Phoenix Suns, Sacramento Kings, San Antonio Spurs, Washington Wizards
+Longform, Business, Coaching, Doc Rivers, Evergreen, Larry Nance, Top, Andrew Wiggins, Arvydas Sabonis, Austin Rivers, Dell Curry, Devin Booker, Domantas Sabonis, Garrett Temple, Gerald Henderson, Glenn Robinson, Glenn Robinson III, Jabari Parker, Jae Crowder, James Silas, Jerami Grant, Jerian Grant, Justise Winslow, Klay Thompson, Kobe Bryant, Larry Nance, Larry Nance Jr, Mitchell Wiggins, Mychal Thompson, Seth Curry, Stephen Curry, Tim Hardaway, Tim Hardaway Jr, Xavier Silas, Cleveland Cavaliers, Golden State Warriors, Los Angeles Lakers, Philadelphia 76ers, Phoenix Suns, Sacramento Kings, San Antonio Spurs, Washington Wizards